 Settling Small Estates (TN)

-In Tennessee, there are several ways to avoid full probate: small estate affidavit, muniment of title, or affidavit of heirship.
+In Tennessee, there are several ways to avoid full probate: limited letters of authority, muniment of title, or affidavit of heirship .
 Regardless of estate size, probate is not required if an estate contains only assets exempt from probate.

-If a Tennessee estate contains personal property worth <$50,000 in aggregate, you can use the small estate process to settle an estate with almost no court involvement.
+If a Tennessee estate contains personal property worth <$50,000 in aggregate, you can use Limited Letters of Authority to settle the estate with almost no court involvement.

 Requirements